LaupWing/endavour/README.md

 Gatsby | ❌
 Wordpress | ❌

 I have developed the web application using the most popular and widely-used frameworks available at the current time.
+However, due to time constraints that I set for myself, I did not include Gatsby and Wordpress in this assessment.